Dr. Andrew H. Bartelt is the Gustav and Sophie Butterbach Professor of Exegetical Theology.

 His areas of interest and expertise include the Hebrew language, Prophets (Isaiah), Hebrew poetry and biblical theology.

 He received his Doctor of Philosophy from the University of Michigan, Ann Arbor (1991), and Master of Divinity from Concordia Seminary (1976).
 He holds a master’s degree (1977) and bachelor’s degree (1973) from Cambridge University, England, and a bachelor’s degree from Concordia Senior College, Fort Wayne, Ind.
 (1971).

-Dr. Bartelt teaches in the areas of “First Testament” theology, interpretation, and proclamation, especially in prophetic literature and poetry, and is currently engaged with colleagues Paul Raabe and Reed Lessing in commentary work on Isaiah.
-He has also taught and lectured extensively on theological education, pastoral formation, and issues of church and ministry.
-He also continues to serve on the pastoral staff of Christ Memorial Lutheran Church, from which his “Sunday Morning” Bible Class is broadcast on radio station KFUO.
+Bartelt teaches and has published in the areas of “First Testament” theology, interpretation and proclamation, especially in prophetic literature and poetry.
+He has taught and lectured extensively on theological education, pastoral formation, and issues of church and ministry.

 - Professor of Exegetical Theology (Old Testament)